Archive - News Article

-Available for adoption is a mother Pekingese mix and her female puppy.
-According to Sweetwaterâs animal control officer, Don Kite, animals that are picked up are kept for a minimum of three days, but he tries to keep them from a week to 10 days.
+Available for adoption is a female border collie mix and a female boxer mix.
+According to Sweetwaterâ€™s animal control officer, Don Kite, animals that are picked up are kept for a minimum of three days, but he tries to keep them from a week to 10 days.

 Dogs and cats are available for adoption for a $15 fee and the cost of getting the pet vaccinated for rabies.